bensch777/linktree/README.md

-# Linktree - One page for your social media links
+# Linktree - One page for your links 🔗
 Template for your social media links with Bootstrap

 ![Preview](https://laufmix.de/tools/linktree/img/preview.png)